 Miller’s product-defense roles

 In 2018, Miller left his perch of two decades as a fellow at the Hoover Institute for unknown reasons.
-The Hoover Institution has received funding from corporations and industry groups, including Exxon Mobil and the chemical industry trade association, the American Chemistry Council.
+The Hoover Institution has received funding from corporations and industry groups, including Exxon Mobil and the American Chemistry Council, a trade group for the chemical industry.
 It also receives funding from right-wing foundations, including Sarah Scaife Foundation, Searle Freedom Trust, Lynde and Harry Bradley Foundation, Charles Koch Foundation, Donors Trust and other leading funders of climate science denial that push deregulation across the economy.

-Miller became a senior fellow with the Pacific Research Institute, another think tank funded by right-wing foundations and a group Greenpeace identifies as a “Koch funded climate denial front group.”
-In 2023, Miller joined the “full time writing staff” of the American Council for Science and Health, a group that, according to its own documents, receives corporate funding to carry out product-defense campaigns.
+Miller then became a senior fellow with the Pacific Research Institute, another think tank funded by right-wing foundations and a group Greenpeace identifies as a “Koch funded climate denial front group.”
+In 2023, Miller joined the “full time writing staff” of the American Council for Science and Health, a group that, according to its own documents, receives corporate funding (that it does not publicly disclose) to carry out product-defense campaigns.

-Miller’s modus operandi can be seen in a 1998 memo in which he pitched his corporate PR services in a “Work Plan Promoting Sound Science in Health, Environmental and Biotechnology Policy.”
-The document, posted in the UCSF Tobacco Industry Documents Library, described Miller’s fees for writing articles ($5, 000-$15,000) and proposed an expanded “science and risk communication” program to include arranging speeches, improving web presence and publishing a book.
+Miller’s modus operandi can be seen in a 1998 “Work Plan Promoting Sound Science in Health, Environmental and Biotechnology Policy,” in which he pitched his corporate PR services.
+The document, posted in the UCSF Tobacco Industry Documents Library, described Miller’s fees for writing articles ($5,000-$15,000) and proposed an expanded “science and risk communication” program to include arranging speeches, improving web presence and publishing a book.

 Anti-labeling campaign ad pulled off air

 In 2012, Miller appeared in a television ad opposing a consumer right-to-know ballot initiative that would have required labeling for genetically engineered foods.
-The ad featured Miller standing in “an ornately vaulted campus walkway” at Stanford University and misleadingly identified him as affiliated with Stanford, the Los Angeles Times reported.
-In fact, Miller worked at the Hoover Institute, a conservative think tank located on the Stanford campus.
-LA Times reported, “the Stanford ID on the screen appeared to violate the university’s policy against use of the Stanford name by consultants.”
+The ad featured Miller standing in “an ornately vaulted campus walkway” at Stanford University and wrongly identified him as affiliated with Stanford, according to the Los Angeles Times.
+Miller worked at the Hoover Institute, a conservative think tank located on the Stanford campus, and his use of “the Stanford ID on the screen appeared to violate the university’s policy against use of the Stanford name by consultants,” the Times reported.
 Stanford also, “doesn’t take any positions on candidates or ballot measures, and we do not allow political filming on campus,” a spokesperson said.
 The ad was pulled off the air.

 The anti-labeling campaign was funded by Monsanto and other pesticide and food corporations.